 Eigenmagic is my personal blog.
-Mostly it’s about technology and management, with a smattering of other topics thrown in for good measure.
+Mostly it’s about technology and governance, with a smattering of other topics thrown in for good measure.
 I write about whatever I think people might be interested in.

 I tend towards long form prose because I often don’t have time to make things shorter.

-My speciality is at the edge of business and IT.
+I like working on systems where people and technology mix.
 I have eclectic interests, and I enjoy synthesising ideas from a variety of sources.
 It helps me to see things that other people might miss.

-I run a specialist IT consulting company, called PivotNine.
+I run a specialist analyst and consulting firm called PivotNine.

 We help executives to run their internal IT more like a business, and help the internal IT groups to learn how to operate more like a business.
 It involves a lot of translation from technical to business language and back again.